What is URIS?

 - search for researchers' profiles at the Open Platform for University Scholars at https://research.polyu.edu.hk/en/.

 Project Duration and Timeline

 A project will be commenced on 1 September of the application year and completed by 31 August of the following year.
-Requests for project extension would not be accepted unless strong justifications are provided.
-Application of project extension beyond one year would be considered only for students who obtained excellent performance at the mid-term assessment and demonstrated the project having potential for further development.
+Requests for project extension are generally not accepted unless strong justifications are provided.

 A URIS scholarship of HK$10,000 and HK$7,000 will be awarded to each student participating in an individual project and participating in a group project, respectively.
-The scholarship will be issued to students in two instalments, upon a satisfactory rating of the mid-term and completion reports as assessed by D/SRC and meeting other assessment criteria.
+The scholarship will be issued to students in two instalments, upon a satisfactory rating of the progress and completion reports as assessed by D/SRC and meeting other assessment criteria.

 Project Selection Criteria